cmusatyalab/rtface/README.md

 # Client

 ## Components
-The client includes a trainer web server, a policy web server, a broadcast web server, and a video source:
+The client includes a trainer webpage, a broadcast webpage, and a GUI-based video capturing source:

    * To train a face to be recognized, go to **https://hostname:10002**.
 You'll need to accept self-signed certificate.
    * To change a user's policy, send HTTP post form data in the following format to **http://hostname:10002**